 Today Lampo announces its WS20 season, which begins in late February with new work from Chicago artist Whitney Johnson (aka Matchess) and concludes in June with a special performance by the Jessica Pavone String Ensemble, as we also celebrate 10 years of Lampo at the Graham Foundation.
 In between, we bring you new projects from … Continued

-The great minimalist composer Phill Niblock presents several recent works—in his first Chicago performance in more than 8 years.
+The great Phill Niblock presents several recent works—in the minimalist composer’s first Chicago performance in more than 8 years.

-Niblock constructs big 24-track digitally-processed monolithic microtonal drones.
+Niblock constructs 24-track digitally-processed, monolithic, microtonal drones.
 He says, “What I am doing with my music is to produce something without rhythm or melody, by using many microtones that cause movements very, very slowly.”

 Niblock’s performances are almost always accompanied by his films and videos.
 Here, he has selected Meudrone1 (2013), Agosto (2014), DH *Sand-Water (2014), Vain4 (2015) and Meudrone2 (2014)—time-stretched and close-up studies of nature.

 Phill Niblock (b.1933, Anderson, Ind.) is an intermedia artist using music, film, photography, video and computers.
 He has presented his work around the world since the mid-1960s.
 He has received grants from the Guggenheim Foundation, the New York State Council on the Arts, the National Endowment for the Arts, the Creative Artists Public Service Program, the City University of New York Research Foundation and the Foundation for the Contemporary Performance Arts.
 He has been director of the Experimental Intermedia Foundation in New York since 1985 and an artist and member since 1968.